-The School of Arts & Humanities offers many ways for students to explore and expand their musical talent, whether they are seeking a Music Minor, a Bachelor of Arts in Visual and Performing Arts with a Music Concentration, or Music Electives.
+The School of Arts & Humanities offers many ways for students to explore and expand their musical talent, whether they are seeking a BA, a Minor or Music Electives.
 Courses are offered at a variety of levels and interests.
 Beginning, Intermediate and Advanced instruction is offered in voice, piano, and guitar.
 Ensembles are available for voice, guitar, strings, winds, percussion, mixed chamber groups and orchestra.
 Students also choose from topics in music theory, music history/literature and composition/digital music.

 The Graduate Program in the Humanities (MA, PhD) fosters integrated study and practice of the arts, literature, history and philosophy.
 Music may be an emphasis of the Aesthetic Studies track.
 See Master of Arts in Humanities Major in Aesthetic Studies for more information.